 Since 1 January 2008, real estate investment funds have generally been liable to pay a special 3% tax once a year on the market value of their properties located in France.
 However, French real estate investment funds and comparable foreign investment funds may be exempt from the 3% tax under French law.
-As German real estate investment funds are not necessarily comparable with French real estate investment according to the French authorities, they are not necessarily exempt from the 3% tax.
+As German real estate investment funds are not necessarily comparable with French real estate investment funds according to the French authorities, they are not necessarily exempt from the 3% tax.
+In order to meet the tax exemption requirements stipulated by the French authorities, the hausInvest fund has to submit an annual declaration indicating its French real estate holdings as of 1 January each year and stating the shareholders who own 1% or more of the fund's shares as of 1 January each year.